MicrosoftDocs/biztalk-docs/biztalk/core/how-to-change-service-accounts-and-passwords.md

 ---
 description: "Learn more about: How to Change Service Accounts and Passwords"
-title: "How to Change Service Accounts and Passwords | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Change Service Accounts and Passwords" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: dff53d6b-c262-4b66-b822-1c61f54ae105
-caps.latest.revision: 20
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Change Service Accounts and Passwords
 After you configure BizTalk Server, it is common for organizations to require changing service accounts or passwords by Account policies, such as Password Policy and Account Lockout Policy.
 For more information about Account policies, see the Microsoft TechNet Web site at [https://go.microsoft.com/fwlink/?LinkId=62172](/previous-versions/windows/it-pro/windows-server-2003/cc757692(v=ws.10)).